DervisMehmed/IQPuzzlerPro/src/FirstIterationCodes/README.txt

-This file includes teh codes of the first iteration.
+This file includes the codes of the first iteration.